 You will be able to view a list of various free/paid themes and can select one from there.
-I also offer web design for bloggers at a discounted rate, so if you would like to have a custom designed blog, feel free to get in touch!

 Some other places you can buy themes from are:

-Step 5: Monetize Your Blog
+Step 5: Get Traffic to Your Blog

 Now that you are all set up, you will want to start creating content.
 In order to start a profitable blog, you need to write blog content that people will see.

-If people aren’t finding your content, how will you make money?
+Because if people aren’t finding your content, how will you make money?

 I’m going to be going over two different ways that have been the most powerful ways to get my content seen by the right people and alternatively, hit that $1,000 per month in passive income milestone.

 SEO (search engine optimization) has been a huge component of how I’ve been able to earn so much passive income each month and maintain a profitable blog.